joshware/audacious_lazyusf/README.md

 # audacious_lazyusf

-An half arsed implementation of kode54's lazyusf2 library to Audacious
+A half arsed implementation of kode54's lazyusf2 library to Audacious

 ## Configuration
 It has no configurable configuration yet.
 The defaults are: